willjonesazureadmin/tools/git/readme.md

 Notes:

-vscode caches old remote branches to clear use this command: git fetch --prune
+vscode caches old remote branches to clear use this command: git fetch origin --prune